escottgoodwin/lango-trans-de/README.md

 Currently, a user's interests are only modeled from past X number of days of browsing history.
 While a user's most recent interests are important for getting and maintaining interest in a given corpus at a given moment in time, developing a master profile including all the user's browsing history would be valuable as well.
 One could then make additional recommendations based on 'long tail' interests.

 A master interest profile developed from this model may differ from a user interest profile generated purely from user interactions with the subject website and, therefore, provide additional insights into the subject website's user base.
-Executives would better understand their users' long-term or recurrent interests.
-Executives could use that knowledge to determine editorial direction and inform various strategic business initiatives, such as market positioning.
+Executives could better understand their users' long-term or recurrent interests and use that knowledge to determine editorial direction and inform various strategic business initiatives, such as market positioning.

 **8. Single Rank of Recommendations For All Category Clusters**